dbieber/davidbieber.com/hugo/content/snippets/2022-12-03-spicy-conversations.md

 By mastering the use of these elements, you can improve the quality of your conversations and make your interactions with others more enjoyable and fulfilling.
 So the next time you have a conversation, think about how you can use salt, acid, fat, and heat to craft a delicious and well-balanced interaction.

 Finally, I must note that this snippet was created with the assistance of a [large language model](https://chat.openai.com), which helped to generate the majority of the text.
 The final version of the text was curated and edited by a human to ensure that it was clear and coherent.
-Did the model's text provide sufficient salt, acid, fat, and heat to keep you interested and engaged?

-Finally, I must note that this snippet was created with the assistance of a [large language model](https://chat.openai.com), which helped to generate the majority of the text.
-The final version of the text was curated and edited by a human to ensure that it was clear and coherent.
 The idea of using "salt, acid, fat, and heat" as a metaphor for conversation came from a conversation with my partner Adriana, and the model did the rest.
 Did the model's text provide sufficient salt, acid, fat, and heat to keep you interested and engaged?